Technical snag forces Air India Express flight to return | Business

 ''All 105 passengers and the cabin crew are safe,'' the spokesperson had said after the morning flight returned to Thiruvananthapuram International Airport.

-The passengers were taken care well of while the airline arranged another aircraft to take them to Muscat, he had said.
+The passengers were well taken care of while the airline arranged another aircraft to take them to Muscat, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)